goatcorp/DalamudPluginsD17/README.md

 ## Rebuilding in a PR

-If you want to trigger a re-build of your PR, for whatever reason, just post a comment with the content "bleatbot, rebuild".
+If you want to trigger a re-build of your PR, just post a comment with the content "bleatbot, rebuild".